Bronte, New South Wales

 Bronte is a beachside Eastern Suburb of Sydney, in the state of New South Wales, Australia.
 Bronte Beach is located 7 kilometres east of the Sydney central business district, in the Waverley Council local government area of the Eastern Suburbs.

 Bronte Beach sits on Nelson Bay, surrounded by Bronte Park.
-Bronte offers scenic cliff-top walking paths south to Coogee via the Waverley Cemetery and north to Tamarama and Bondi Beach.
+Bronte offers scenic cliff-top walking paths south to Coogee via the Waverley Cemetery and north to Bondi Beach, via Tamarama and Mackenzies Bay.
 The cliff-top path offers views which extend from Ben Buckler in the north to Malabar in the south.
 Bronte is located about 2.5 km south of Bondi Beach.